 Authors and affiliations: The names of the authors contain the first name, middle name, and last name for each author.
 If the author is affiliated with multiple departments, mark footnotes by the name.
 If authors are affiliated with multiple departments and hospitals, affiliations should be arranged in the order of authors and assorted with number.

-Running title: A running title of no more than 50 characters including letters and spaces in English.
+Running head: A running head of no more than 50 characters including letters and spaces in English.
 If inappropriate, the editorial board may revise it.

 Corresponding author: Name, postal code, address, telephone number, fax number, e-mail address should be written.